Dear Homeschool Community,

 God bless your homeschool family in the new “school year” that is upon us!
 And may you be a blessing to your legislators this year.

-*Kelly and Patti Sailor began their homeschool journey in 1989. graduating four of their five children from homeschool and college, with their youngest a high school junior this year.
-The Sailors have been part of the homeschool leadership team of Jackson Area Home Educators and PIONEERS homeschool co-op, and have served on MiCHN’s Legislative Committee.
-They continue to work closely with MiCHN and CTV in legislative issues pertaining to homeschool freedom.
+*Kelly and Patti Sailor began their homeschool journey in 1989, and have now graduated all five of their children from their homeschool.
+The Sailors have been part of the homeschool leadership team of Jackson Area Home Educators and PIONEERS homeschool co-op, served on INCH’s Legislative Committee for many years, and are now on the MICHN Board, serving as out Legislative Directors.